Newton Park and Conservation Lands

 The conservation area protects the South Meadow watershed.
 The house

-is leased to support park maintenance and is not open to the public.
+is the headquarters of the Newton Parks and Recreation Department, and is not open to the public.

 ||Dr. Harrison Kennard

 bought the land.
 Previous owner used to shoot passenger pigeons

 on Pigeon Hill and sell them at Faneuil Hall.